In the Forests of the Night: Plot summary

 Three hundred years later, Rachel, now calling herself Risika, has a run-in with Aubrey after accidentally trespassing onto his territory in an attempt to feed, he leaves her another black rose and a note stating, "Stay in your place, Risika."
 Fearing Aubrey, but not letting it on, she burns the note and leaves it where Aubrey can find it, and does not visit the Bengal tiger which she has named Tora, in fear that Aubrey would use Tora to hurt her.
-Eventually Aubrey learns of Tora's existence and in an attempt to get Risika to lay low, he kills the tiger.
+Eventually Aubrey learns of Tora's existence and in an attempt to get Risika to lie low, he kills the tiger.
 Wounded once more, Risika takes on the tiger's stripes in her hair and finds a note with the name "Rachel" written on it and covered with tears.
 Enraged and thinking the note a joke, she calls out to whoever left the note but no one answers.
 She then takes off, transforming into a hawk, to confront Aubrey, and a fight breaks out between the two and Risika realizes she can defeat him and transforms herself into a Bengal tiger and pins Aubrey to the ground.
 In desperation and not wanting to die, Aubrey offers Risika his blood, which opens his mind to Risika.
 Accepting this, Risika transforms back to herself and takes Aubrey's blood but before allowing him to leave she takes the knife he carries, which she had found out nearly 300 years ago contains magic from one of the witch's clans, and slashes him in his collarbone, avenging the scar he had left on her not too long after she had been transformed and tells him to remember the events of that day and warns him that even though she has taken his blood it did not make up for the death of Tora or Alexander.
 After Aubrey leaves, Alexander reveals to Risika that he is still alive and that he was the one who had left her the note.
 He reveals that the reason Ather changed her was out of revenge against Alexander for having interrupting her trying feed on Lynette.
 Believing he could help his sister, Risika informs him that she is happy as she is and the story ends.